What Is Hyperfocus?

 Hyperfocus is highly focused attention that lasts a long time.
-It happens when you concentrate on something so hard that you lose track of everything else going on around you.
-It isn’t an official symptom of ADHD, but doctors say they often see it in people who have the disorder.
+You concentrate on something so hard that you lose track of everything else going on around you.

 People with ADHD aren’t the only ones who have hyperfocus.
 Just about anyone can get lost in something that interests them.

 Screen time seems to be a particularly easy way for someone to slip into hyperfocus.
-Video games, television, or social media can take up hours of time.
+Video games, television, or social media can take up hours.

 Benefits of Hyperfocus

 Hyperfocus can be used for good.
-It’s clear that if you have a project you need to give your all to, or that you’re really interested in (or both), you can dig in and work until it’s done.
+It’s clear that if you have a project that needs your all, that you’re really interested in, or both, you can dig in and work until it’s done.

 No one’s going to mind if you spend hours solving math problems or painting the house.
-But hyperfocus can cause trouble if you get so wrapped up in a project at work that you miss a dinner date, or your child can’t break away from a video game to do his homework.
+But hyperfocus can cause conflicts with other people and problems at school or work.

 It also can make it harder to diagnose ADHD, especially in kids considered gifted.
 They do better in school because their high IQs help them get past the issues with learning that usually go along with the disorder, and their ability to hyperfocus can make it even harder to spot.